peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

         PeterO.Numbers.EDecimal ed1,
         PeterO.Numbers.EContext ec);

-Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its mantissa.
-If the number's exponent is 0, it is returned unchanged (but may be rounded depending on the arithmetic context); if that exponent is greater 0, its trailing zeros are removed from the mantissa (then rounded if necessary); if that exponent is less than 0, its trailing zeros are removed from the mantissa until the exponent reaches 0 (then the number is rounded if necessary).
+Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its significand.
+If the number's exponent is 0, it is returned unchanged (but may be rounded depending on the arithmetic context); if that exponent is greater 0, its trailing zeros are removed from the significand (then rounded if necessary); if that exponent is less than 0, its trailing zeros are removed from the significand until the exponent reaches 0 (then the number is rounded if necessary).

 <b>Parameters:</b>